Sharing since 2008

 I practiced copying CW on that receiver for hours.
 Every day, I would test my ability to copy ... while my wife would test her ability to cope!

 We had only been married for two years at the time.
-That was back in 1970.
 She was patient with me then ... and more than half a century later, she still is ;-)

 My First